FAQs: Quality Assurance (QA)

 You can also reflect on relevant new information and think about how it might influence your practice.
 For example, is there new evidence or legislation that may change how you would deliver care?

-Where do I check for updates for CNO’s QA program?
+Where do I check for updates on CNO’s QA program?

 Updates to CNO’s QA program will be available on our website.
-We also will notify you of any changes in The Standard, and on our Facebook, Twitter, LinkedIn and Instagram pages.
+We also will notify you of any changes in The Standard, and on our Facebook, X (formerly Twitter), LinkedIn and Instagram pages.

 To request an accessible version of any document on this page, please contact us.